coolastro/SiOJets_New/README.md

 SiOJets_New
 ===========

-The NewData directory has 6 .tgz files whose details are as follows
+The NewJetData directory has 6 .tgz files whose details are as follows

 Run			Reso		Eta	Beta 	Therm
 1.adiab1010_fits.tgz 	200x1000	10	10	Adibatic